Last Updated: January 29, 2021

 California Shine the Light

 California Civil Code Section 1798.83, also known as the “Shine the Light” law, permits California residents to annually request, free of charge, information about the Personal Information (if any) disclosed to third parties for direct marketing purposes in the preceding calendar year.
-We do not share Personal Information with third parties for their own marketing purposes.
+While we may use Personal Information to market third party products and services we believe may be of interest to our customers, we do not share Personal Information with third parties for their own marketing purposes.

 How We Keep Your Personal Information Secure